Harmony Financial AdvisorsHarmony

 Should I replace my SARSEP with a 401(k)?

 It depends on whether the SARSEP is still serving your workforce well.
 If the deferral percentage test is becoming hard to pass, if you want a Roth option, or if contribution limits are too restrictive, a 401(k) with safe harbor or a SIMPLE 401(k) may be a better fit.
+A 401(k) with a safe harbor provision eliminates nondiscrimination testing entirely, which is the primary advantage the SARSEP once offered through its dual-contribution structure.
+When employees are already contributing near their caps and the safe harbor cost is manageable, the replacement often pays for itself in reduced compliance headaches and higher owner contributions.
 We compare the options using your actual payroll data.

 What happens to a SARSEP if the business is sold?